 Each stage has different requirement and calls for different kinds of mindsets and behaviors.

-One of the main reasons that creative projects become derailed is because we bring in thoughts and behaviours appropriate to a different stage of the process.
+One of the main reasons that creative projects become derailed is because we bring in thoughts and behaviors appropriate to a different stage of the process.

-A common example is writers who try to edit (clarification, stage 6) their early ideas and insights too soon, before they have allowed them full formation (incubation, investigation, composition & amplification, stages 2, 3, 4 & 5).
+A common example is writers or artists who try to fix up early ideas and insights too soon, before they’ve allowed them full formation.

-They interweave and connect and loop around each other, in an interactive waltz.
-Knowing which stage of the process we’re in allows us to follow the right steps at the right time.
+Knowing which stage of the process we’re in allows us to follow the right steps at the right time — and enjoy the dance.